National Wild Goat Hunting Competition

 Wild goats on your land

-Be into win $2,500 worth of gear from Hunters Element by registering your interest for your land to be hunted by a vetted member(s) of the New Zealand Deerstalkers Association (NZDA).
+Be into win over $3,200 worth of prizes from Bushnell and Hunting & Fishing NZ Ltd. by registering your interest for your land to be hunted by a vetted member(s) of the New Zealand Deerstalkers Association (NZDA).

 This “Goat Free Zone’ category is only open to private landowners or designated property managers (not hunters).